 Building your name within the industry is something you should really work on to get a higher compensation.

-All of this may seem overwhelming especially when you’re just starting out but with hard work, support and a little help from your peers, you can certainly thrive in the business in no time.
+with hard work, support and a little help from your peers, you can certainly thrive in the business in no time.